Deep Learning and AI

 For example, if the last three watched movies included the comedy genre, the system will recommend other similar comedy movies or shows.
 Such recommendations are also imperative with product images using Image Processing or Natural Language Processing to match items that look, are titled, or described similarly.

 Note that similarity-based recommendations will suffer from the cold start problem.
 The cold start problem occurs when there is not enough preference data.
-The recommendation system can not accurately suggest great options when initially implemented on the platform since it takes time to gather and train.
+The recommendation system cannot accurately suggest great options when initially implemented on the platform since it takes time to gather and train.

 Hybrid Filtering